How to Create PostgreSQL Tables With psql and pgAdmin

 In this write-up, you will learn how to create a table in PostgreSQL using pgAdmin, and SQL SHELL(psql).

-How to create a table using SQL SHELL(psql)?
+How to Create a Table Using SQL SHELL(psql)

-Execute the “CREATE TABLE” command from the SQL SHELL for creating a table in PostgreSQL.
+You can execute/run the “CREATE TABLE” command from the SQL SHELL for creating a table in PostgreSQL.
+Here is the basic syntax for table creation using psql:

 CREATE TABLE table_name(